 - 19.1 The College values freedom of speech and the expression of beliefs/ideology as fundamental rights underpinning our society's values.
 Students and teachers have the right to speak freely and voice their opinions.
-However, free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 19.2 The College seeks to protect children and young people against the messages of all violent extremism and is expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology. - 19.3 Staff will be made aware at safeguarding training of the characteristics within children and families that may indicate radicalisation or warning indicators of those who may be vulnerable to radicalisation.
+However, free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 19.2 The College seeks to protect children and young people against the messages of all violent extremism and is expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology. - 19.3 Staff will be made aware at safeguarding training of the characteristics within children and families that may indicate radicalisation or warning indicators of those who may be vulnerable to radicalisation. - 19.4 Staff will treat any radicalisation/extremism concerns in the same manner as safeguarding concerns and will follow the College's safeguarding and child protection procedures as outlined in 7.2.
+(Further information on the 'Prevent Duty' and schools' responsibilities, including the Referral Pathway can be found in Appendix 5).

-Section A.1 Page 25 of 54 Version: November 2021
+Section A.1 Page 26 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023